Updated on: · 👉 Back to the Mystery Booms & Rumblings Hub · 👉 Related hubs: Earth Oddities · Sky Oddities · Space Oddity

 - Subsurface fluids: bursts of gas/water along faults can create short, explosive sounds.

-- Sound ducting: temperature inversions can bend distant sonic energy into your town (see Sky Oddities).
+- Sound ducting: temperature inversions can bend distant acoustic energy into your town (see Sky Oddities) orr make the sound waves travel longer distances.

-Why some events aren’t recorded: very shallow microquakes may be below local detection thresholds; sound can arrive even when ground motion is minimal.
+Why some events aren’t recorded: very shallow microquakes may be below local detection thresholds; sensors may be distant; and sound can arrive even when ground motion is minimal — especially during strong inversions.

 🌊 What Are “Seneca Guns”?